AdrienChampion/induction_for_dummies/src/preface/readme.md

 ## Outro

-We hope we got across the point that setting up a verification process in a (semi-)industrial context requires a great deal of inspection.
+I hope I got across the point that setting up a verification process in a (semi-)industrial context requires a great deal of inspection.
 It requires assessing very precisely what kind of program we want to analyze, and what kind of property we want to check.
 Widening the perimeter of programs/properties supported can be arbitrarily complex.

 \